-- i. ensure, in each Un-Listed Subsidiary, coordinated adoption of this MSG and of the Anti-Corruption Regulations, as well as any related obligations; - ii. establish, within each Un-Listed Subsidiary, an immediate contact for important issues relating to Anti-Corruption which should however be managed in constant coordination and jointly with the ACLSU.
+- ensure, in each Un-Listed Subsidiary, coordinated implementation of this Anti-Corruption MSG and Regulations, as well as any related obligations; - ii. establish, within each Un-Listed Subsidiary, an immediate contact for important issues relating to Anti-Corruption which should however be managed in constant coordination and jointly with the ACLSU.